xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    </tbody>
    </table>

+   Alternatively, you can copy and paste the following script in the settings files.

     ```groovy
     {"FIREFOX_DRIVER":{"moz:firefoxOptions":{"prefs":{"browser.startup.homepage":"https://www.google.com/"}}}}
     ```

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-chromechrome-headless/KS-DC-Open-startup-default-page-firefox.png" width="70%" alt="Start Firefox with default startup page">

-3. You can also combine many preferences for the test execution.
-For example, we want to ownload .html files automatically to specified folders.
-Click **Add** in the command toolbar, input the following values:
+3. Download files to specified folders.
+Here, we want to download .html files to the `C:\Downloads` folder.
+To do so, click **Add** in the command toolbar, input the following values:

    <table>
    <thead>